mananahmed/chapatimystery/_posts/2020-06-25-southasia-from-afar.md

 categories:

 ---
 *I am posting my short remarks on "South Asia from Afar"--a series curated by Dr. Nayanika Mathur and Dr. Sneha Krishnan at Oxford School of Global and Area Studies, Oxford University.
 The [webinar](https://www.area-studies.ox.ac.uk/event/south-asia-from-afar) took place on June 23, 2020.
-I will update this with the video recording of the event when available.*
+The video is [on youtube](https://www.youtube.com/watch?v=WCKt626zUZQ).*

 Thank you to Nayanika and Sneha and to my co-panelists for making this conversation possible.
 I will speak today as a historian of the pre-1800 period who deals almost exclusively with manuscript materials and with critical editions of texts published everywhere from Leiden and Berlin to Cairo and Karachi.